Kerry says U.S. and China discuss further sanctions on North Korea

 Chinese Foreign Ministry spokesman Hong Lei declined to comment on Kerry's remarks.
 China has a history of resisting tough moves against North Korea not mandated by resolutions of the U.N.
 Security Council, where it is a permanent member with veto power.

-Hong, at a daily news briefing, merely reiterated China's calls for denuclearisation of the whole Korean peninsula.
+Hong, at a daily news briefing, merely reiterated China's calls for denuclearization of the whole Korean peninsula.

-Pyongyang walked away from a 2005 deal with China, Japan, Russia, South Korea and the United States to end its nuclear programme in return for diplomatic and economic rewards.
+Pyongyang walked away from a 2005 deal with China, Japan, Russia, South Korea and the United States to end its nuclear program in return for diplomatic and economic rewards.

 Then in 2012, weeks after signing a deal calling for a moratorium on nuclear and long-range missile tests, the North launched a ballistic missile, effectively voiding the agreement, which had also promised U.S. food aid to the impoverished state.